vaishnavikulkarni-1/Edge-detectionusing-PYNQ-Board/README.md

 ---

-## 📌 Problem Statement
+##  Problem Statement
 The implementation of the Sobel Edge Detection algorithm on the PYNQ-Z2 or ZYNQ-7020 platform.

 ---

-## 🎯 Need Statement
+## Objective
+- To Implement Sobel edge detection on PYNQ-Z2 FPGA.
+- To utilize FPGA parallelism for faster image processing.
-- Use hardware acceleration to improve performance compared to traditional software methods.
+- To compare hardware vs software performance.
-- Utilize the FPGA’s parallel capabilities to enable real-time edge detection.
-- Applications include **video processing**, **object detection**, and **autonomous systems**.
+- To achieve  edge detection with low latency and low power consumption.

 ---